egarpor/LeCam/index.md

 ## Workshop program

-The **12 hours** workshop will take place in the **22nd, 23rd and 24th of May** and consists of two sessions per day: 9:00-11:00 and 12:00-14:00.
+The **12 hours** workshop will take place in the **22nd, 23rd and 24th of May** and consists of two sessions per day: **9:00-11:00 and 12:00-14:00**.
 The language of the workshop will be **English**.

-The topics covered include: local asymptotic normality and contiguity, convergence of statistical experiments, locally asymptotically optimal testing, and locally asymptotically optimal estimation.
+The **topics** covered include: local asymptotic normality and contiguity, convergence of statistical experiments, locally asymptotically optimal testing, and locally asymptotically optimal estimation.
+The course will be carried out in an **old school way: blackboard, chalk and math.**

-Lessons are to be held in *Sala Costas Goutis* 10.0.23 in the Getafe campus of UC3M.
-The classroom is located at the ground floor of building 10 (*Campomanes*).
+Lessons are to be held in clasroom 10.1.06 of the Getafe campus of UC3M.
+The classroom is located at the first floor of building 10 (*Campomanes*).
 The exact coordinates are given in the map below.

 <style>
     #map {